akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“Pray, don’t go away, Mr. Bilcox,” said <span class="personal-name-1">Kwamankra</span>.
 “I am sure we are not offended in the slightest.
 My friends here, like myself, are used to this kind of thing.
 But what are the odds ?
 I, for one, am strong on <i>reciprocity.”</i> </p>

-<p>“And what has reciprocity to do with this matter? ” angrily demanded the Political Officer.
-“Only this, sir,” began <span class="personal-name-1">Kwamankra</span> calmly, “that if you took mankind in the aggregate,
+<p>“And what has reciprocity to do with this matter? ” angrily demanded the Political Officer. </p>

+<p>“Only this, sir,” began <span class="personal-name-1">Kwamankra</span> calmly, “that if you took mankind in the aggregate,
 irrespective of race, and shook them up together, as you would the slips of paper in a jury panel box, you would find after the exercise that the cultured would shake themselves free and come together, and so would the uncouth, the vulgar, and the ignorant; but, of course, you would ignore this law of nature, and, with a wave of the hand, confine the races in separate air-tight compartments.
 Wherefore I preach <i>reciprocity.”</i> </p>

-<p>“I say, you fellows, we must be going; it is getting late ”—this said the senior member of the legal fraternity as he rose, turban in hand, to take leave of the genial host, who was fuming at Bil- cox’s rudeness.
-“Good-night, sir, we thank you so much for kind entertainment,” he continued, addressing the Chief Magistrate.
+<p>“I say, you fellows, we must be going; it is getting late ”—this said the senior member of the legal fraternity as he rose, turban in hand, to take leave of the genial host, who was fuming at Bilcox’s rudeness.
+“Good-night, sir, we thank you so much for kind entertainment,” he continued, addressing the Chief Magistrate. </p>

-“Good-night, gentlemen.”</p>
+<p>“Good-night, gentlemen.”</p>

  </section>
  <section id="chapterIX">